Schroeder-Group/3_Imputation-Workshop/Step-by-step.md

 SAMPLES=list(SAMPLESFILE['sampleId'])
 ```

-Special rule that defines the final output files or targets of your workflow.
+Rule all is a special rule that defines the final output files or targets of your workflow.
 It specifies what should be generated when the workflow is executed.
 Usually, you would specify the final output of the pipeline, but there might be several targets.
 If the targets are up-to-date (i.e., already exist and their dependencies (input files) haven't changed), Snakemake won't execute the rules.
 If the targets are missing or outdated (for example, when the code is modified/updated), Snakemake will run the *necessary* rules to generate them.
 Several targets are separated by commas.

 ```
 rule all: